ibm-cloud-docs/power-iaas/network-architecture.md

 ### Connecting a PER-enabled {{site.data.keyword.powerSys_notm}} to VPC
 {: #per-vpc}

 Establish a connection between PER-enabled {{site.data.keyword.powerSys_notm}} workspace and Virtual Private Cloud (VPC) on top of a connected classic infrastructure connection.
-This multi-connection can be established using the transit gateway.
+This multi-connection can be established by using the transit gateway.

 The best part of using transit gateway is that it establishes a three-way communication.
 Thus, the PER-enabled workspace, VPC, and classic infrastructure can ping each other.